JPLynch35/gear-up/m4_sessions/1810-inning/big_data.md

 I believe that big data increases the efficiency of companies, enhances the end user experience and will lead to better internet.
 Big data collection should remain legal and unregulated.

 I believe that big data is a violation of privacy, its creepy, companies shouldn’t be monitoring my every move.
 Big data collection should regulated by the government and tracking should be limited.

+#### Seperate students into 4 groups (2 for pros of big data, 2 for negatives of big data), dicuss amongst groups, each group will prep a presentartion (10min) All

+#### Each group will present their assigned viewpoint and arguments (15min) All

 #### Entire class discussion on people's view points (personal viewpoints, seperate form previosuly assigned viewpoint) (10min)All